james77777778/keras-aug/README.md

 </div>

 > **Note**
-> The image on the left provides the visualization of the layers in KerasAug; the image on the right provides the visualization of the YOLOV8 pipeline using KerasAug
+> left: the visualization of the layers in KerasAug; right: the visualization of the YOLOV8 pipeline using KerasAug

-KerasAug aims to provide fast and user-friendly preprocessing and augmentation layers, facilitating seamless integration with TensorFlow, Keras, and KerasCV.
+KerasAug aims to provide fast, robust and user-friendly preprocessing and augmentation layers, facilitating seamless integration with TensorFlow, Keras and KerasCV.

 KerasAug is:

-- built entirely using TensorFlow, TensorFlow Probability, Keras and KerasCV
+- faster than KerasCV which is official Keras library
-- supporting various data types, including images, labels, bounding boxes, segmentation masks, and more.
+- supporting various data types, including **images, labels, bounding boxes, segmentation masks**, and more.
-- compatible with GPU (partially compatible with TPU/XLA)
+- dependent only on TensorFlow, TensorFlow Probability and KerasCV
 - seamlessly integrating with the `tf.data` and `tf.keras.Model` API
-- cosistent with officially published implementations
+- compatible with GPU

-## Why Use KerasAug Rather than KerasCV for Preprocessing/Augmentation?
+## Why KerasAug?

 1. KerasAug is generally faster than KerasCV

-    See [benchmarks](https://github.com/james77777778/keras-aug/tree/main/benchmarks) for more details
+    > RandomCropAndResize in KerasAug exhibits a remarkable speed-up of **+1342** compared to KerasAug.
+See [keras-aug/benchmarks](https://github.com/james77777778/keras-aug/tree/main/benchmarks) for more details.

 2. The APIs of KerasAug are highly stable compared to KerasCV

-    While KerasCV may encounter issues running [examples/tutorial/advanced_pipeline.py](examples/tutorial/advanced_pipeline.py), KerasAug is capable of running the same script successfully.

-3. The implementations in KerasAug are consistent with popular libraries like torchvision, Albumentations and ultralytics
+    > KerasCV struggles to reproduce the YOLOV8 training pipeline, whereas KerasAug executes it flawlessly.
+See [Quickstart](https://github.com/james77777778/keras-aug/tree/main#quickstart) for more details.

-4. KerasAug provides the functionality of sanitizing bounding boxes
+3. KerasAug offers the functionality of sanitizing bounding boxes, ensuring the validity

-    [RandomAffine](https://kerasaug.readthedocs.io/en/latest/modules/layers.html#keras_aug.layers.RandomAffine) with `bounding_box_min_area_ratio` and `bounding_box_max_aspect_ratio`
+    > The current layers in KerasAug support the sanitizing process by incorporating the `bounding_box_min_area_ratio` and `bounding_box_max_aspect_ratio` arguments.

-    You can use [keras_aug.utils.bounding_box.sanitize_bounding_boxes](https://kerasaug.readthedocs.io/en/latest/modules/utils.html#keras_aug.utils.bounding_box.sanitize_bounding_boxes) to customize your self-defined preprocessing/augmentation layer
+    > In addition, you can bring the sanitizing functionality to your custom layer by utilizing `keras_aug.utils.bounding_box.sanitize_bounding_boxes`.

 ## Installation